-Interior Community Services is looking to hire casual support workers for our Youth Living residential program supporting youth with special needs, at-risk youth, and youth impacted by trauma.
+Interior Community Services is looking to hire casual support workers for our Youth Living residential programs supporting, youth with special needs, at-risk youth, and youth impacted by trauma.

 Successful candidates will have a strong demonstrated ability to work with youth with special needs, and behaviours.
-The successful candidate will be able to build trusting relationships, provide a consistent and scheduled home environment, implement appropriate activities with youth and respond appropriately to a variety of challenging situations and behaviors.
+The successful candidate will be able to build trusting relationships, provide a consistent and scheduled home environment, implement appropriate activities with youth and respond appropriately to prevent and respond to a variety of situations, including challenging behaviors.

 REQUIRED EDUCATION, TRAINING AND EXPERIENCE:

 - Diploma in Human/Social Service or related field and related experience supporting youth with special needs or challenging behaviours.
 Or a combination of education, training and experience.

 - Current Emergency (Community Care) First Aid with CPR is required

-- CPI (Non Violent Crisis Intervention), Suicide Intervention and Safe Food Handling training will be provided in-house
+- CPI (Non Violent Crisis Intervention), Suicide Awareness (safeTALK) and Safe Food Handling training will be provided in-house

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES:

-- Demonstrated knowledge and ability to interact effectively and support youth with special needs, including supporting youth with cognitive and global developmental delays with limited communication
+- Demonstrated knowledge and ability to interact effectively and support youth with challenging behaviours and special needs, including supporting youth with cognitive and global developmental delays with limited communication

 - Demonstrated ability to respond appropriately to frustrations in communication that increase challenging behaviors.